hdShang/arxiv-daily/docs/cs-CV/2025-06-26/papers/250621233v2-reme-a-data-centric-framework-for-training-free-open-vocabulary-segm.md

 ---
 layout: default
-title: ReME: A Data-Centric Framework for Training-Free Open-Vocabulary Segmentation
+title: "ReME: A Data-Centric Framework for Training-Free Open-Vocabulary Segmentation"
 ---

 # ReME: A Data-Centric Framework for Training-Free Open-Vocabulary Segmentation